-Most essential things under a time limit are knowing what you have to do at any given moment.
+The most essential thing under a time limit is knowing what you have to do at any given moment.
 Agile project management is excellent at this.
-Depending on the Agile method you choose, there will be different ways on visualizing priorities.
-It can be priority columns, separate sections on the board or only numbers to represent their place in line.
+Depending on the Agile methodology you choose, there will be different ways of visualizing priorities.
+It can be priority columns, separate sections on the board, or only numbers to represent their place in line.
 Either way, your team will always know what comes next.
 They won’t have to spend time trying to figure out what happens now.
 Thus saving the limited hours you have.

 It is easy to see how much of the work is done simply by looking at your task board, and if you ever need additional data, it is all in the reports.
 Such information is critical in a situation when there is limited time available.
 You can make important decisions on what parts of the project you have to complete now and what will have to wait.

-Understanding the speed at which your team can deliver work is another great advantage of implemented Agile.
+Understanding the speed at which your team can deliver work is another great advantage of implementing Agile methodology vs waterfall.
 After a couple of project cycles, you will be able to tell what your team velocity is and thus better predict what is accomplishable.
 That is especially relevant now in 2020 under COVID-19 which led to the increasing popularity of remotely working teams.
 It is crucial to be able to better estimate the time needed for a development stage and prepare both your team and your clients.
 Team velocity takes the guessing game out of the project manager’s hands and instead gives reliable information.

 Shedding Dead Weight

-The ultimate Agile tool to help a project manager better control the project outcome realizes what work is essential.
+One of the ultimate benefits of Agile over Waterfall is that an Agile tool helps a project manager better control the project outcome by realizing what work is essential.
 All Agile methods ask teams to divide the tasks into musts and nice-to-haves.
 Thus creating a transparent core that has to be completed and additional work that can be done if there is time.